sjl/.plan/README.markdown

 Note the `%g` for "humanized" formatting.
 I'm going to remember the `g` as standing for `god dammit, what is the magic character?`.

+## 2020-04-11

+Merged some PRs for `t` and did some basic test maintenance.
+I still love `cram` for CLI tests — it's such an intuitive, usable way to test things.